prplz/steev/README.md

 # steev
-This mod does these things :
+This mod does the following:
 - Fixes chunks packet exception spam bug (on Hypixel Network)
 - Limit fps while Minecraft is unfocused
 - Make armor red while taking damage, as in 1.7 (Compatible with oldanimationsmod)